 If you’re planning a trip to Italy, you must already know that the country is praised for its mouthwatering food that leaves travelers from all over the world coming back for more.

 But don’t go expecting to eat pizza, tiramisu, and carbonara pasta during breakfast!
-In Italy, the first meal of the day is light and not very complex, so enough room is saved for lunch and dinner.
+Rather, the traditional Italian breakfast is light and not very complex, so enough room is saved for lunch and dinner.

 There are, however, a few staple foods that Italians eat for breakfast — and you’ll likely try them as well.